dataspread/spreadsheet-benchmark/README.md

 ## Basic Complexity Testing (BCT)
 The BCT benchmark aims to assess the performance of basic operations on spreadsheets.
-We construct a taxonomy of operations---encapsulating opening, structuring, editing, and analyzing data---based on their expected time complexity, and evaluate the relative performance of the spreadsheet systems on a range of data sizes.
+We construct a taxonomy of operations-encapsulating opening, structuring, editing, and analyzing data-based on their expected time complexity, and evaluate the relative performance of the spreadsheet systems on a range of data sizes.